metricq/aiocouch/docs/document.rst

     except aiocouch.ConflictError:
         info = await doc.info()
         doc.rev = info["rev"]
-        await doc2.save()
+        await doc.save()

-Other applications may require a more sophisticated merging of documents.
-However, there isn't a generic solution to this approach.
+Other use cases may require a more sophisticated merging of documents.
+However, there isn't a generic solution to such an approach.
 Thus, we forego to show example code here.

 Reference
 =========